WhitehillGroup/docs/docs/dwprox/autopro/autopro.md

 :::info

-You can only have one controller in the network, however, you can duplicate the controller and doors as much as you need.
+You can have multiple auto pro networks in game, however each can only have one controller.
+A network can have any number of doors

 :::